Build-time dependency patching for Android

 External dependency import#

-We must also import org.chromium.net.NetError and therefore, we need to put the appropriate JAR in our classpath.
-The easiest way is to iterate through all the external dependencies and add them to the classpath.
+We must also import org.chromium.net.NetError and therefore need to add the appropriate JAR to our classpath.
+The easiest way is to iterate through all external dependencies and add them to the classpath.

 def pool = new ClassPool()